jmlauranson/christian.lauranson.com/content/en/home/tags.md

 # Tag Cloud widget.
 widget = "tag_cloud"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 120  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.

-title = "Thématiques"
+title = "Research"
-subtitle = "Histoire du droit et des institutions"
+subtitle = "History of Law and Institutions"

 [content]
   # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)